 IIE Generation Study Abroad Travel Grants

 - San Diego State is a Commitment Partner of IIE’s Generation Study Abroad initiative and, as such, our students qualify for the IIE Generation Study Abroad Travel Grants.
 This means YOU – yes YOU – could be eligible to receive $2,000 to support your study abroad travel costs!
 Visit the IIE Generation Study Abroad Travel Grants website to learn more about the opportunity and program, including eligibility and deadlines/timeline.
-Submit your online application by March 7, 2018
+2019 Application available soon.

 Additional scholarship information